akhlakm/python-logg/README.md

 ```

 **Note:** Full logg package must be imported.
 Use `import pylogg`,
-do not use `from pylogg import New`.
+do not use `from pylogg import get`.

 See the [examples](https://github.com/akhlakm/python-logg/tree/main/examples)
 for more details.